Simula-COMPLEX/qusbt/README.md

 # QuSBT: Search-based Testing of Quantum Programs

-This repository contains the code to reproduce the results of the paper "Generating Failing Test Suites for Quantum Programs with Search" submitted to SSBSE 2021.
+This repository contains the code to reproduce the results of the paper "Generating Failing Test Suites for Quantum Programs with Search", published in 13th Symposium on Search-Based Software Engineering (SSBSE 2021).

 It also contains the original results reported in the paper.